techiediaries/techiediaries/_posts/2019/2019-11-20-angular-cli-tutorial.md

 Let's see how we can use Angular CLI 9 to quickly bootstrap our project.

-##  Step 1 - Generating a New Angular 9 Project
+##  Step 1 - Generating a New Angular 9 Project With Angular CLI

 Now that you have Angular CLI installed and you understand what web application you are going to develop.
 You need to generate a project by running the following command: